matthew-brett/pip-legal/pip_legal.md

 # Linking closed-source binaries for distribution with Pip / PyPI

+*Note*: there are 6 numbered questions in the *Questions* section below, numbered 1, 2, 3a, 3b, 4, and 5.
+This document introduces terms, then sets up some examples for exposition.
+The final section asks the questions we would like an opinion on.

+## Introduction

 Pip (see below) is a command line utility that downloads and installs software distributions (packages) (see below) from the Python Package Index (PyPI) website (see below) - a public archive of Python packages.